 - One of your breasts is significantly smaller than the other.

-If you are in good general health with realistic expectations, you are probably a good candidate for this procedure.
+If you are in good general health, with realistic expectations, you are probably a good candidate for this procedure.

-Information on breast augmentation surgery by implant:
+Information on breast augmentation procedure by implant:

-How is a breast implant placement performed?
+How is a breast implant placed?

-- Areolar (intra-areolar) (incision in the nipple);
+- Areolar (intra-areolar) (incision at the level of the nipple);

 - Areolar (periareolar) (incision around the nipple);